joshdchang/joshdchang/README.md

 # Josh Chang – About Me!

 Hi, I'm Josh!
 I'm originally from Irvington, NY, and I'm currently a sophomore studying computer science at Yale University.
 I've been coding since I was a little kid, and it's one of my favorite things to do; there is something so magical about solving problems and creating cool stuff.
-My other hobbies/interests are geology and meteorology (especially snow!).
+My other hobbies/interests include geology and meteorology (especially snow!), which is why I am majoring in Earth science as well.

 My main area of expertise is definitely web development, and I'm proffecient with a bunch of different tools, like React, Vue, NodeJS, Express, Next, Nuxt, Astro, Qwik, Solid, as well as just plain old JavaScript/TypeScript.